jstakun/openshift-gitops/README.md

 Sample application manifests (namespace, role binding, ...) are stored in the [manifests](https://github.com/jstakun/openshift-gitops/tree/main/manifests) directory

-1. Create sample-app-admins group in OCP

-2. Synchronize apps-management application in ArgoCD UI/CLI
+1. Synchronize apps-management application in ArgoCD UI/CLI

-3. oc create -f config/sample-appproject.yaml

-4. oc create -f config/sample-applicationset.yaml

-5. Sync sample-app-stage, sample-app-test, sample-app-prod and sample-app-cicd ArgoCD applications
+2. Sync sample-app-stage, sample-app-test, sample-app-prod and sample-app-cicd ArgoCD applications

-6. There are 2 role bindings created for each project with view and admin project roles which are bound to sample-app-viewers and sample-app-admins groups.
+3. There are 2 role bindings created for each project with view and admin project roles which are bound to sample-app-viewers and sample-app-admins groups.
 If you want to use them you must create these groups

 If you want to play with Tekton CI pipeline which has been installed in sample-app-cicd project here are additional steps to take: